UW Health Services

 Treatment for obesity will be most successful if you create a long-term plan with your doctor.
 A reasonable goal might be to begin making lifestyle changes by increasing physical activity and eating healthy foods.
 Your initial goal should be to improve your health, not to achieve an ideal weight.

-Guidelines suggest a goal of losing 10% of your body weight in 6 months.
-1 Doctors often recommend that people make lifestyle changes for at least 6 months before trying medicines or surgery.
+Guidelines suggest a goal of losing 10% of your body weight in 6 months.footnote 1 Doctors often recommend that people make lifestyle changes for at least 6 months before trying medicines or surgery.

 Your doctor may also suggest counseling.
 If you use food to cope with depression, loneliness, anxiety, or boredom, you need to learn new skills to deal with those feelings.

 People often convince themselves that they don't overeat.
 Keeping a food journal (What is a PDF document?) can help you find out how many calories you consume in a day.
-Then you can set a goal to cut out 500 to 1,000 calories a day.
-This will help you lose 1 to 2 pounds a week.
-1
+Then you can set a goal with your doctor or dietitian according to your needs.

-Research shows that limiting calories—not the types of foods you eat—causes more weight loss over the long term.
-For example, cutting only carbohydrate or fat will not cause any more weight loss than a healthful and balanced low-calorie diet.
-3
+Limiting calories and portion size—not limiting the types of foods you eat—causes more weight loss over the long term.
+For example, cutting only carbohydrate or fat will not cause any more weight loss than a healthful eating plan.

 Eat healthier foods—don't diet